Refund Member Contributions

 Required Minimum Distribution (RMD)

 Federal and state law requires members to receive a Required Minimum Distribution (RMD) upon reaching age 72.
 Failure to act will result in a refund to a non-interest-bearing account.
 Taxes will be deducted from the refund and paid to the Internal Revenue Service and Franchise Tax Board.
 A Form 1099-R will be issued and mailed to the address on record at the end of the tax year.
+If you’re turning age 72 during this calendar year and would like to request a refund of your accumulated contributions and interest, complete the Mandatory Refund Election Form with Required Minimum Distribution (PDF).

 Eligible RMD participants who are still actively working for another California retirement system may defer the mandatory distribution by responding to the notification and submitting documentation certifying their active working status.
 This certification is required on an annual basis.